gallenc/solent2Public/README.md

 Git Repository of java examples for Solent Students for COM504 Object orientated design and development.

 ## Contents
 The repository contains a number of example projects, weekly exercises and an area for you to create and store your own work during the course 'myPracticeCourseWork'.
+Please read and follow the Getting Started instructions before doing anything else.

 [myPracticeCourseWork](../master/myPracticeCourseWork) This is where you should create and save your own practice projects.